 Packing for your first cruise can be uncharted territory.
-There are plenty of things to consider: where you’re going, which shore excursions you’ll take when in port, onboard activities—and even dress codes.
-While your wardrobe will look different if you’re cruising to Alaska than if you’re heading to the sunny Mediterranean, on board there are some standbys to keep in mind.
+There are plenty of things to consider: where you’re going, which shore excursions you’ll take and your onboard activities.
+While your wardrobe will look different if you are cruising to Alaska than if you’re heading to the sunny Mediterranean, for days at sea there are some things to always keep in mind.

-From your first formal night to daytime wear and a few other packing pointers, here’s our curated list of tips on what to pack for your first cruise.
+From daytime wear to packing pointers for a more sophisticated night, here is our curated list of tips on what to pack for your first cruise.

 Dress Code Breakdown

-- Smart Casual: A step up from more typical dinner wear, this means you’re breaking out collared shirts, slacks, nicer dresses, skirts or pantsuits.
-If you’re feeling snazzy, sport coats or necklaces are great ways to up your style.
+- Smart Casual: A step up from more typical wear, collared shirts, slacks, nice dresses, skirts or pantsuits, and even sport coats and blazers.

-Swimsuits are an obvious must-have, but if you’re looking to try the FlowRider surf simulator, you’ll want one that can stay on through a wipeout.
+Swimsuits are an obvious must-have, but if you’re looking to try the FlowRider surf simulator, you’ll want one that stays snug when you hang ten or wipe out.

 Have your perfect travel getup in mind and ready to put it to use?
 Book your next adventure here.